sureshannapureddy/BigData/README.md

-# BigData
+# Terms to know in BigData

-Let’s get started:

 ## Algorithm:
   A mathematical formula or statistical process used to perform an analysis of data.
 How is ‘Algorithm’ related to Big Data?
 Even though algorithm is a generic term, Big Data analytics made the term contemporary and more popular.